DEX-Company/koi-clj/README.md

 It provides

 - [REST API Endpoints](https://github.com/DEX-Company/DEPs/tree/master/6#methods) compliant with the methods described in DEP-6.
-- Examples of operations
+- Sample operations
-  - hashing: an Operation that returns a hash of an Asset
+  - Hashing: an Operation that returns a hash of an Asset
-  - filterrows: an Operation that removes rows in a csv dataset if it has more than N empty columns, where N is a configuration option.
+  - Asset hashing: an Operation that accepts an input asset, hashes it, and returns the hash content as a new asset.
+  - Finding Prime Numbers: an Operation that returns a list of prime numbers below a given number.
+  - Iris Predictor: an example of a machine learning classifier that predicts a single class each instance of the Iris dataset.

 Example of execution of an operation:

 #### Cleaning empty rows